foss-scribe/ttm-skills-audit/project-plans/ttm_skills_audit.md

 **Transition Hubs** are defined as a sub-group of TTM as per correspondence with Michael Down.
 They will be addressed in a future project.

-**Database management** will be achieved through the creation of a TTM portal and created later in additional projects.
+**Database management for users** will be achieved through the creation of a TTM portal and created later in additional projects.

-Ability to add **notes** to members will be added in a later project.
+Ability to add **notes** to members will be added as part of the *portal project*.

-**New memberships** will be added to a later project.
-If anyone tries to input data without a valid email (valid format and entry in database) the system will display an error message.
+~~**New memberships** will be added to a later project.
+If anyone tries to input data without a valid email (valid format and entry in database) the system will display an error message.~~

+**New memberships** Individuals can sign up directly using a web form.

 #### Membership database